xdevplatform/search-tweets-python/README.rst

       --filename-prefix beyonce_geo \
       --no-print-stream

 Options can be passed via a configuration file (either ini or YAML).
-An example file can be found in the ``tools/api_config_example.config`` or ``./tools/api_yaml_example.yaml`` files, which might look like this:
+Example files can be found in the ``tools/api_config_example.config`` or ``./tools/api_yaml_example.yaml`` files, which might look like this:

 .. code:: bash